 Where to Watch: Starz and Netflix.
 You can also buy on digital or DVD.

 Why You Should Watch: For the epic Claire and Jamie romance!
-While I personally find the show too explicit, the amazing love story across time is undeniable and the writing is excellent.
+While I found the show too explicit and gave up eventually, the fantastic love story across time is undeniable, and the writing is excellent.

 Amazon Synopsis of The Paradise: Made homeless by the death of her father and with nothing to live on but her wits, Denise comes from the country to work in the spectacularly glamorous Ladies Paradise, England’s first department store.
 So begins our rags-to-riches story of a young girl who falls in love with the intoxicating and dangerous charms of the modern world.

-Where to Watch: The Paradise is available to buy on digital or DVD.
-You can stream the Italian series on Acorn TV.
+Where to Watch: The Paradise is available to stream on Prime Video or to buy on digital or DVD.

 14. Poldark (2015-2019)

 Amazon Synopsis: It’s 1783 and Ross Poldark returns from the American War of Independence to his beloved Cornwall to find his world in ruins: his father dead, the family mine long since closed, his house wrecked and his sweetheart pledged to marry his cousin.
 But Ross finds that hope and love can be found when you are least expecting it.